zwang586/MICNN/README.md

 ## Data

-Accompanied datasets can be downloaded from Mendeley Data: XX
+Accompanied datasets can be downloaded from Mendeley Data: "Four datasets for multi-input convolutional network"

 Datasets were produced from massive (multi-)physics simulations.
 They are used to train multi-input convolutional network, which then can act as a cheap substitute of original physics-based models and allows for ultrafast simulation.